-Before we talk about singing, let's talk about music.
+Before we talk about singing and lessons, let's talk about music.

 You already know what music is through experience.
 If you listen to a Beyonce song, you know there is 1) a start to the song, 2) an end to the song, and 3) a lot of organized sounds sandwiched between the two.
 Music is sound organized over a defined period of time.
 We organize those sounds using things we can measure like pitch, rhythm, and duration.

 Singing has been around since before we started writing down history.
 We don't know how or when people started singing.
-The practice may have originated as the calls/screams/shouts of our ancestors communicating across forests and jungles.
-Eventually, those calls evolved in complexity and they took on special roles in religious ceremonies or for entertainment.
+The practice may have originated as the calls of our ancestors communicating across forests and jungles.
+Eventually, those calls evolved in complexity and they took on special roles, like in religious ceremonies, or for entertainment.

 Singing is a skill.
 A voice lesson is a one-on-one session with a professional teacher where you explore and develop that skill.